egrosdou01/personal-blog/blog/2024-08-11-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 }
 ```

-### Define the Machine Condifugration
+### Define the Machine Configuration

 The below resource will create the required virtual machines for the RKE2 cluster.
 Here, we define two types of nodes, the controller and the worker node.
-They could have the same or different hardware specifications based on the use case scenario that needs to get covered.
+They could have the same or different hardware specifications based on the use case scenario that needs to be covered.

 ```hcl
 # Create the different nodes for RKE2 (controller and worker node)